 - 4 cups warm water

-- Combine all the ingredients into a blender and blend until the solution is puree.
+- Combine all the ingredients into a blender and blend until the solution is a puree.

 - Pour entire mixture into a glass jar.
 Tightly seal the lid and allow to sit undisturbed for 8-24 hours.